veekaybee/veekaybee.github.io/content/essays/2022-01-30-sorrentino.md

 I have been doing [so much learning and growing at work over the past year](https://vickiboykis.com/2022/01/02/2021-work-recap-or-the-conjoined-triangles-of-success/) that I have entirely neglected an important part of my life.

 I am an [avid reader](https://vickiboykis.com/essays/2022-01-02-favorite-books/), I love art, and I love thinking about technology as more than just code, but as an [expression of humanity](https://vicki.substack.com/).
 At least, I used to.
 Every single brain cell I had went to learning this year.
-But in focusing purely on technical implementatation, I felt entirely empty inside.
+But in focusing purely on technical implementatation, I felt empty inside.
 It's my belief that, in order to produce good, well-rounded knowledge work of any kind, we need to be connected to both the hard sciences and humanities, and I completely failed in that this year.

 And so over the winter holidays, I closed my work laptop and I watched movies and read books and listened to music.
 Instead of producing code, I consumed art.

-{{ < tweet vboykis  1474446814422126595 >}}
+{{ < tweet 1474446814422126595 >}}

 In doing so, I stumbled across the films of [Paolo Sorrentino](https://en.wikipedia.org/wiki/Paolo_Sorrentino), an Italian director who became acclaimed when "La Grande Bellezza," The Great Beauty, won the Best Foreign Film Oscar in 2014.